Texas Rangers (baseball)

-The Rangers have made eight appearances in the MLB postseason, seven following division championships in 1996, 1998, 1999, 2010, 2011, 2015, and 2016 and as a wild card team in 2012.
-In 2010, the Rangers advanced past the division series for the first time, defeating the Tampa Bay Rays.
-The team then won their first American League pennant after beating the New York Yankees in six games.
-In the 2010 World Series, the franchise's first, the Rangers fell to the San Francisco Giants in five games.
-They repeated as American League champions the following year, then lost the 2011 World Series to the St. Louis Cardinals in seven games.
+The Rangers have made nine appearances in the MLB postseason, seven following division championships in 1996, 1998, 1999, 2010, 2011, 2015, and 2016 and as a wild card team in both 2012 and 2023.
+Prior to 2010, the Rangers were the only team in MLB to have never advanced past the first round of the playoffs.
+In 2010, the Rangers advanced past the Division Series for the first time, defeating the Tampa Bay Rays.
+The team then won their first American League pennant after beating the New York Yankees in six games; league MVP Josh Hamilton won their first ALCS MVP award for a Ranger player.
+In their first appearance in a World Series, the Rangers fell to the San Francisco Giants in five games.
+They repeated as American League champions the following year, but famously lost the 2011 World Series to the St. Louis Cardinals in seven games after twice being one strike away from winning the series in game six.
+The Rangers made it to the 2023 World Series and won their first-ever championship, defeating the Arizona Diamondbacks in five games, with Corey Seager being the first Ranger player to win the World Series Most Valuable Player Award.